Stock market research is a must before you make a single trade.

 Gross Earnings – Total Expenses = Net Earnings

 Gross earnings are all the money the company has made from selling products and services.
-Some companies also make money from investments and the interest on cash they have in the bank.
+Some companies also make money from investments and the interest on the cash they have in the bank.

-An example of some expenses includes electric bills, salaries, rent, interest, taxes, advertising, sheets of iron required to manufacture the product, and much more.
+Total expenses include everything the company must pay.
+Things like electric bills, salaries, rent, interest, taxes, advertising, sheets of iron required to manufacture the product…

+What’s left over is net earnings.
 The higher the company’s net earnings, the better.

 Analyze Recent Earnings

 Look at the most recent earnings report you can.
-Company earnings do go up and down, so you want to see what’s happening now, not last year.
+Company earnings go up and down, so you want to see what’s happening now, not last year.
 Check out the net income for the most recent quarter.

 Stock Market Research Tip #8: Keep Improving Your Knowledge

-Join My Trading Challenge
+Apply For My Trading Challenge

-The Bottom Line
+The Bottom Line on Stock Market Research

 You should never, EVER, treat stocks as an impulse buy.